haydenth/gregreda.com/content/2013/08/04/salesforce-beatbox.md

 I've been asked a few times in my career to help extract data to/from Salesforce.
 It's not a sexy job but someone has to do it and their SOAP API actually *isn't as bad as you might think*.
 Even better there is a great python module, [beatbox](https://pypi.python.org/pypi/beatbox) which lets you make calls via the API and run queries.
 Some of the stuff I post about here is in their documentation already and I'm just repeating it here for completeness.

+I assume the following

+* You have an account with a login and a real life Salesforce account (you poor soul) that has adequate API permissions
+* You can install python 2.7 and the beatbox module

 ## SOQL

 The first thing a developer will ask when accessing Salesforce is -  how can I query directly against the database?
 Is there a SQL layer?
 The answer to this is *sort of*.
 There is no real-time database you can login to and run queries.
 However, the guts of Salesforce are structured in a relational way and you can throw a query against their API and get results back, using their SQL-like language SOQL (I pronounce it *soh-quill*, I have no idea how it's supposed to be pronounced).